Zenoleader/MGS-Bot/Main-files v13/README.md

 **2. Security:** The MGS development team does all they can to keep your information safe.
 We can't 100% guarantee that your information will be safe since the internet isn't 100% fool proof.

-**3. Storage of Data:** Only the data such as your server name, a few roles, and server/member id's **are stored permanently** until a dev deletes it or you request your data to be deleted.
+**3. Storage of Data:** Only the data such as your server name, a few roles, server/member id's, & user tags **are stored permanently** until a dev deletes it or you request your data to be deleted.

 **4. Changes of the Policy:** Any changes of the privacy policy will be updated and told to everyone using the bot as soon as possible.
 We will notify you using dm's or the "alert" command. **The policy has been in effect since 2/1/23.**